There are no group taxation provisions in Croatia.

 This is done through CbC report notification, which also includes information on the taxpayer responsible for submission of the CbC report (either the ultimate parent or surrogate parent), its identity, and its tax residence.

 CbC report notification is submitted to the tax authorities together with the annual CIT return, and the deadline to file the notification is the same as for a CIT return.
+After first submission of the CbC report notification, as of 1 January 2019, instead of annual submission, CbC report notification is submitted only in case of change of identity or the tax residency of the ultimate parent that files the CbC report for the group.

 In addition, there are some specific cases where a constituent entity of the group (besides the ultimate parent or surrogate parent companies) could become liable to file a CbC report, which are: